Ransomware Outbreak II: How Attacks Happen

 As the utilization of modern technology became prevalent around the world, cybercriminals began to take advantage of it to extort money from their victims.
 At present, there are numerous cases of malware attacks that crippled a lot of businesses.
-And one of the most popular malware out there in the open is the ransomware – a malware that encrypts files and demands for a ransom payment.
+And one of the most popular malware out there in the open is ransomware – a malware that encrypts files and demands a ransom payment.

 There are three stages in a ransomware attack: penetration, deployment, and crypto.
 In the penetration stage, cybercriminals execute malicious codes remotely.
 The malware then will exploit the vulnerabilities of an operating system or software application and do a lateral movement.
-After the penetration, the unpacking, environment preparation, and payload execution of ransomware follows.
-Then in the crypto stage, the malware will encrypt documents, delete known local backup files, and display ransom notes in your computer.
+After the penetration, the unpacking, environment preparation, and payload execution of ransomware follow.
+Then in the crypto stage, the malware will encrypt documents, delete known local backup files, and display ransom notes on your computer.

 When the creators of the malware realized that they could make more money by distributing Ransomware kits on the dark web, it started to become a big business online.
 Cybercriminals are even giving their victims options to decrypt a selection of files for $30 or restore everything on the computer for $120.
 They also provide the option where the victims could get the ransomware itself removed for $20 or buy their immunity to this malware for $50.

 It is certainly a threat to everyone, especially to businessmen.
 And to know more about this malware, here’s how ransomware attacks usually happen: